Configuring Diego for upgrades

 The maximum number of starting containers that Diego can start in Cloud Foundry: This is a deployment-wide limit.
 The default value and ability to override this configuration depends on the version of Cloud Foundry deployed.

-20%, then only 2 Diego cell job instances can start up at a single time.
-For more information, see the BOSH manifest documentation.
+20%, then only 2 Diego Cell job instances can start up at a single time.
+For more information, see the Update Block section of the Deployment Manifest v1 topic in the BOSH documentation.